berglh/remote-ubuntu-server-zfs-install/ubuntu-server-remote-ssh-installation.md

 ```
 less /etc/netplan/01-netplan.yaml
 ```
 If this config looks correct for the system, copy it to the new installation.
-Then jump to the `3.4 Apt Configuration` setion.
+Then jump to the `3.4 Apt Configuration` section.
 ```
 cp /etc/netplan/01-netplan.yaml /mnt/etc/netplan/01-netplan.yaml
 ```